 Check this with the owner when you get in touch to see what is and isn’t allowed.
 You may be comfortable with no grave marker at all especially if you’d like a natural burial to reduce your impact on the environment.
 Talking this through with family members may help too.
 Some may find it difficult not to see a grave marker when remembering a loved one who’s passed away.

 A biodegradable coffin or shroud

 The aim of a natural burial is to have as little impact on the environment as possible.
 Traditional burials with a coffin or casket tend to use chemicals and other materials that get into the soil and air.
 This could interfere with plants and other wildlife.
 So most natural burials sites ask for a biodegradable coffin or shroud to be used instead.
-Biodegradable coffins can be made from willow, seagrass, bamboo or cardboard.
+Biodegradable coffins can be made from willow, seagrass, bamboo or recycled cardboard.

 Rules for planting and flowers

 Every site will have its own rules about whether planting trees is allowed or not.
 Some allow it and some only allow a certain type of plant that’s native to the area.
 This can be the same for flower arrangements.
 Or you might find that the owner of the site can recommend a florist who will make sure any flower arrangements are made entirely with biodegradable materials.

 The cost of a natural or woodland burial ranges from a few hundred pounds to thousands.
 This is because of a number of things like:

 - The burial site you choose.
 As natural burial sites are privately owned they’ll all have their own price lists.
 And they’ll change from one site to another.